 Air Vents Controls - Operate the air cylindercontrolled air vents to direct fresh air to the pilot's or co-pilot's sides of the driver's compartment.

-Engine Shutoff Control - In the event that setting the ignition switch to OFF does not shut down the engine, pull this control (PULL TO STOP) fully outward.
-This operates a positive mechanical linkage to close off the air supply to the engine intake, causing shutdown of the engine.
-The linkage must be reset manually and is located beneath the air filter (shown in figure 8-7).
+Engine Shutoff Control - In the event that turning the ignition switch to OFF does not shut down the engine, pull this control (PULL TO STOP) fully outward.
+This operates a positive mechanical linkage to shut off fuel to the engine.

 Parking Brake - The Parking Brake control is located under the lower dash, to the right of the steering column.
-Note that the parking brake cannot be released unless the system air pressure is at least 90 psi.
+Note that the parking brake cannot be released unless the system air pressure is at least 65 psi.